qubic/integration/Partners/migration.md

 > Base URL: `https://rpc.qubic.org/query/v1`

 Important changes compared to the old API:

+- Most requests are now POST rather than GET.
-- Input data is now passed in the request body.
+- Input must be included in the request body, not in the URL.
 - More filter and range options for requests.
 - Output structures have been overhauled.